aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     :target: _static/final_1.pdf
     :align: center

-This might make sense to use this if you want some code to run upon the initialization of the state, but you do not want to transition deeper into the state machine:
+It might make sense to use this if you want some code to run upon the initialization of the state, but you do not want to transition deeper into the state machine: